VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 TODO: Describe implementation better.

-- Packages are installed in folder called the store
+- Packages are installed in folder called the store, this store is placed in the folder `node_modules/.npm`
 - Each package is installed in a folder name containing a hash of the content of this package (and possibly of its dependencies).
 - node_modules folders are created and populated by symlinks to the location of the dependency in the store.
+- Each package can import itself
 - peer dependencies are resolved based on the parents and treated as normal dependencies.
 If a conflict occurs and two different parent provide a different version of a peer dependency, this will result in two different store entries for the same package (one for each resolved peer dependency version).

 ### Simple example